 We are delighted to present this virtual interview with Dr. Daniel Lewis, hosted by Christine Jowers, founder and Editor-in-Chief of Dance Enthusiast.
 Dr. Lewis worked closely with Anna Sokolow for many years and shares his stories of his time with her as well as rarely seen footage.
 Recorded on April 17, 2021 at 2:00 pm EDT.

-ST/DE Founding Director Jim May will join Dr. Lewis and Ms. Jowers for a conversation following the interview, and the audience will have an opportunity to ask questions.
+ST/DE Founding Director Jim May joined Dr. Lewis and Ms. Jowers for a conversation following the interview, and answered questions from the audience.

 Daniel Lewis Biography

 Dr. Daniel Lewis Hon DFA, internationally-recognized dancer, teacher, choreographer and author, joined New World School of the Arts (NWSA) in Miami, Florida, in 1987, as founding Dean of Dance.
 Here, drawing from nearly three decades of experience in the field, Mr. Lewis created the dance division’s eight-year professional program.

 In addition to developing and managing NWSA’s dance program, Mr. Lewis has heightened modern dance awareness in South Florida through Miami Dance Futures, a company he formed in 1988.
 Miami Dance Futures produced the highly successful Miami Balanchine Conference, the Dance History Scholars’ Conference, the National High School Dance Festival and the Modern Dance Sampler.
 Miami Dance Futures also produces local dance companies, including Houlihan and Dancers and Rosita Segovia’s Ballet Español.